-Gut-Brain Connection & Addiction
+Gut-Brain Connection & Mental Health and Addiction

-Scientific research now suggests that the microbiota-gut-brain axis is involved in a variety of neurological and psychiatric conditions, such as depression & anxiety, addiction, bi-polar disorder, and even Parkinson’s disease and stroke.
+Scientific research now suggests that the microbiota-gut-brain axis is involved in a variety of neurological and psychiatric conditions, such as depression & anxiety, addiction, bi-polar disorder, autism, and even Parkinson’s disease and stroke.

-A healthy gut microbiome is full of beneficial bacteria that break down, assimilate and absorb nutrients from the food you eat, which fuels the processes in your body.
+A healthy gut microbiome is full of beneficial bacteria that break down, assimilate, and absorb nutrients from the food you eat, which fuels the processes in your body.
 Gut microbes also have another purpose, which is to produce dopamine and serotonin, the “feel good” chemicals that help boost and regulate your mood.
 Approximately 90% of serotonin and 50% of dopamine are produced by the bacteria in your gut.
 There are approximately 400-600 million neurological brain-gut connections, which is why the gut is now called the “second brain”.
 Proper functioning of this system is essential for mental and physical health wellness and Corner Canyon is focused on correcting this for our clients and preparing them to continue taking care of themselves once they complete treatment.

 In one study, scientists collected gut bacteria from a strain of mice who demonstrated anxious behavior and then transplanted these bacteria into another strain inclined to be calm.
 The result was that the calm animals appeared to become anxious.